fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 </table>

-The outputted object, which is now an instance if the `Event` class, has properties that differ from the previous-available massaged plain-object:
+The outputted object, which is now an instance if the `Event` class, has properties that differ from the previously-available massaged plain-object:

 <table>

 <tr>
 <th><del>_id</del></th>
 <td markdown='1'>
 `_id` is no longer available.
-If you need a unique ID for each event, generate it yourself put it in the `id`.
+If you need a unique ID for each event, generate it yourself and put it in the `id`.
 </td>
 </tr>